hyenaproject/Bailey2024K/README.md

 # Effects of environmental change on population growth: monitoring time-varying carrying capacity in free-ranging spotted hyenas

-This repository includes code and plots for associated with the paper Bailey et al. 2024 currently in pre-print (DOI XXX).
+This repository includes code and plots associated with the paper 'Effects of environmental change on population growth' (available in pre-print https://doi.org/10.1101/2024.04.11.589105).
 This code relies on two separate repositories: [SHIM](https://github.com/hyenaproject/SHIM) and [hyenaR](https://github.com/hyenaproject/hyenaR) for working with data from the Ngorongoro Hyena Project.
 These packages can be installed from source (see SETUP below).

 ## SETUP

 Install the R packages `SHIM` and `hyenaR` from source using available `tar.gz` files provided in this repository.
 To install these packages from source, use the following code in R:

 ```
 ## Install SHIM